erfianugrah/image-resizer-2/docs/public/debugging/debug-headers.md

 # Debug Headers

+> **NEW**: Debug headers are now available in production environments with the latest configuration update.

 The Image Resizer includes comprehensive debug headers to help diagnose issues and understand how images are being processed.
 These headers provide valuable insights into transformation decisions, performance metrics, and system behavior.

 ## Quick Navigation